TejasDasa/RISC-V-Processor/README.md

 # Project Goals

-This project is intended to demonstrate practical experience across the complete embedded hardware/software stack, including:
+The project is designed to develop and demonstrate practical experience in:

-- RTL Design
+- RTL and digital design
-- Computer Architecture
+- CPU microarchitecture
-- Processor Verification
+- Design verification
-- FPGA Design
+- FPGA implementation
+- RISC-V architecture
+- SoC and memory-mapped interconnect design
-- Embedded Systems
+- Embedded and bare-metal software
-- Compiler Toolchains
+- Interrupt and context-switch architecture
-- Bare-Metal Programming
+- Hardware/software co-design
-- SoC Design
+- Accelerator architecture

-Rather than implementing an isolated CPU core, the objective is to build a complete computing platform capable of running software directly on custom hardware.
+The long-term goal is a verified FPGA SoC combining a pipelined RISC-V processor, AXI-based interconnect, DMA subsystem, and hardware accelerator for quantized machine-learning workloads.